-Other access management tools are still used by WisDOT on longer segments as part of corridor preservation efforts, including § 84.09, § 84.25, or § 84.295 of the Wisconsin Statutes.
+Other access management tools are still used by WisDOT on longer segments as part of corridor preservation efforts, including \$ 84.09, \$ 84.25, or \$ 84.295 of the Wisconsin Statutes.
+WisDOT District 1's current Access Control Map is included in the Transportation Chapter Attachments.

-- Purchase for Access Control (§ 84.09) WisDOT can purchase access rights to alter or eliminate unsafe access points or to restrict or prohibit additional access. - Administrative Access Control (§ 84.25) WisDOT can designate controlled-access highways and "freeze" present access; future alterations would require WisDOT approval. - Corridor Preservation Mapping (§ 84.295) Local governments and WisDOT can work together to map the land needed for future transportation improvements or local governments can incorporate proposed transportation improvements into their adopted land use maps.
+- Purchase for Access Control (§ 84.09) WisDOT can purchase access rights to alter or eliminate unsafe access points or to restrict or prohibit additional access. - Administrative Access Control (§ 84.25) WisDOT can designate controlled-access highways and • "freeze" present access; future alterations would require WisDOT approval. - Corridor Preservation Mapping (§ 84.295) Local governments and WisDOT can work together to map • the land needed for future transportation improvements or local governments can incorporate proposed transportation improvements into their adopted land use maps.
 This mapping would inform the public and potential developers about land that has been preserved for future transportation improvements and preserve the future right-of-way.